 Contrary to other countries, there is no blocking of poker websites in Taiwan.

-Taiwanese authorities are on the look for gambling sites operated on their territory, going as far as co-operating with China to bring them down.
-So even though they are going after operators and not players, it is best to stay away from Taiwan-based poker sites if you ever come accross one.
+Taiwanese authorities are on the look for gambling sites operated within their territory, going as far as cooperating with China to bring them down.
+So even though they are going after operators and not players, it is best to stay away from Taiwan-based poker sites if you ever come across one.

-Taiwan is still a long way away from regulating online poker, and playing there should not be a problem.
+Taiwan is still a long way away from regulating online poker, but playing there should not be a problem.

 – Recommended Online Poker Rooms in Taiwan –